BONES OF THE LOWER LIMB

 • Function:

-• Contributes to leg mobility and lower limb activities
+• Contributes to your leg mobility and lower limb activities

 Patella